snaveerafrizvi/ECONGA4003_FINALPROJECT/README.md

 ## Programming Languages and Tools used

-This Project uses Python for all analysis
+This project uses a combination of Exploratory Data Analysis and Linear Regression for the analysis.
+All code is in Python

 ## Data Understanding and Source

 * Data for Peace Index: This is a Global Peace Index measuring the peacefulness of a country.
 This index orginally ranges from 1-5, where lower values represent more peacefullness in a country.
 We have downloaded this dataset from the [vision of humanity website](https://www.visionofhumanity.org/).
 The downloaded dataset is provided as a supplementary file in this project and we simply read it for our analysis
    * This data has been produced by the Institute for Economics and Peace (IEP) under the guidance of an international panel of independent experts.